wrench-project/eduwrench/web/_pedagogic_modules/workflow_execution_data_locality.md

 the SS on `storage_db.edu`, which causes a lot of I/O overhead.
 This overhead can be vastly reduced if the storage service were located on the same host as the CS (which you can think of as a disk on which data can be cached at the SS).
-The idea would thus be to data *closer* to where the computation is taking place, or improving **data locality**.
+The idea would thus be to move data *closer* to where the computation is taking place, or improving **data locality**.

 Figure 3 below shows on the left-hand side a depiction of the new